As with all of her children, it was when Linda saw the first image of her tiny daughter that it felt like she was really hers.

-First, there was surgery, which removed a portion of Emma’s tumor.
+Her treatment plan started with surgery, which removed a portion of Emma’s tumor.
 Next came six rounds of chemotherapy, followed with a subsequent high-dose round, attempting to further reduce the cancer cells remaining in her body.
 Then there was a stem cell transplant to boost recovery of her white blood cells.
-After this physical onslaught, including months spent in and out of the hospital, Emma’s treatment at Provision began.
-She responded well to seven weeks of proton therapy, experienced only minor fatigue, and retained a good appetite most of time, gaining weight she had lost during chemo.
+After this physical onslaught, including months spent in and out of the hospital, Emma’s treatment at Provision finally began.

-“It was pretty wonderful,” Linda says.
-“Emma’s been through quite a bit over the last year.
-With the treatment at Provision, it was pretty easy.
-I’m a huge advocate for proton therapy.”
+“Emma had been through quite a bit over the prior year, and Provision was wonderful.
+I’m a huge advocate for proton therapy,” said Linda.

 The road to recovery was not over after treatment.
 Emma struggled with her appetite.
-Linda knows that as Emma returns to school, the process will be challenging, as she battles with the lingering effects of chemo and a year practically lost because of her illness.
-Emma has endured amazingly so far.
+Linda knew that Emma’s return to school would also be challenging, as she battled the lingering effects of chemo and a year practically lost because of her illness.